haskell-org/summer-of-haskell/content/index.md

 We are currently [looking for ideas](/ideas.html) that students/contributors could work on during Google Summer of Code 2023.

+**Update**: Sadly, Haskell was not selected to take part in GSoC 2023.
+On the bright side, we are intending to run an independent _Haskell Summer of Code_ program instead.
+Details are forthcoming.

 # Google Summer of Code 2022

 GSoC 2022 is over!
 We are really pleased since this is the **first year ever**